 But, of course, there’s an essential distinction between the two.
 Mobile computers rely on the cellular network to receive data.

-By comparison, if a device is attached to a wireless network, the proximity of the wireless router determine its abilities.
+By comparison, if a device is attached to a wireless network, the proximity of the wireless router determines its abilities.
 Perhaps the best way to illustrate it is to imagine taking the SIM card from your smartphone.
 You can still connect it to a wireless network but won’t have access to the cellular network.

 Mobile Computing Architecture